FOR EMERGENCIES, CALL 911

 - What is the phone number you're calling from?

 Citizen Self Reporting is simple and convenient and can be used when reporting incidents that do not involve injury or a suspect, or a crime that is not an emergency.
-The use of this new system is completely optional.
+The use of this system is completely optional.
 Police will still attend a call for service if desired.

 The Ontario Provincial Police (OPP) is improving its capacity for emergency response and enhancing the safety for an important segment of the communities it serves.